This feature is only available for ShopKeep merchants on select pricing packages.

 Run the Summary

-From BackOffice, run the Shifts Summary for an overview of all shifts active during a selected date.
+From BackOffice, run the Shifts Summary for a read only overview of all shifts active during a selected date.

 - Click 'Reports' and select 'Shifts Summary'.